asmasonomics/asmasonomics.github.io/courses/2023-06_ENTHUSE_cBioPortal.markdown

 Cancer Type case studies:
 - Sarcoma (TP53, MDM2, CDKN2A; mut excl - consequence of hitting same pathway in different ways)
 - AML (TP53, NPM1; very different mechanisms - road map idea)
-- Head & Neck (clinical association with HPV - different disease initiations) Finish on points about data use, and that these are real people.
+- Head & Neck (clinical association with HPV - different disease initiations)<br/>
+Finish on points about data use, and that these are real people.